 Forty days after Easter we celebrate Ascension Day, the day when Jesus returned in glory to His Father.

-On Pentecost, this promise was fulfilled, the Holy Spirit was poured out and the disciples were baptized with the Spirit.
+The Holy Spirit was poured out and the disciples were baptized with the Spirit.

 Do you need to pray to be “Baptized with the Holy Spirit”?

 Or do you need to pray to be “Filled with the Holy Spirit?”

 Or are you just fine the way you are?

 I know that when we ask this question we are stepping into a lot of controversy.
 But let’s get past that and understand what Jesus is really telling us.

 In this short video Dr. Long defines the difference between these two controversial terms, “baptism” and “filled.”

 For others of us we need to be to pray to be filled with the Holy Spirit.

 To see the difference, between “baptized” and “filled” we need to go back to the book of Acts, starting with Chapter 1:1-8.